-The poem is full of love for the Prophet who is said to have come to al-Busairi in a dream, cast his cloak over his sleeping form and cured him from his paralysis.
+"Multiple Forms" is a particularly poignant and powerful work that pays tribute to the life of the Prophet Mohammad through the Qasidat al-Burda (The Poem of the Cloak) by al-Busairi.
+This poem, which was compiled under great duress by the sufi master al-Busairi (A.D.
+1212-1296), tells the story of a dream in which the Prophet appeared to al-Busairi and cured him of his paralysis.
 The love expressed for Mohammad in Islamic culture is the pure emotion of a believer for his Prophet.
 It is an abstract thing that can be all consuming, transcending the love of man for his fellows.
 It is a pure and unadulterated devotion often articulated in devout poetry by pious men.

-“Before a merit can be given to physical courage, there is the first and foremost which is the courage of opinion.
+"Possession" is another thought-provoking work that explores the concept of faith and devotion in Islam.
+Through the use of bold and expressive brushstrokes, Ali Omar Ermes captures the essence of the letters seen, sheen, Ssadd, and dhad, creating a sense of structure and unity in the artwork.
+The poetry featured in the piece is by Al Motannabbi, a renowned poet who wrote about the importance of courage and intellect in shaping the human experience.
+In his words, "Before a merit can be given to physical courage, there is the first and foremost which is the courage of opinion.
 Therefore, if these two elements are present in a person you probably have a perfect human being.
 Nevertheless, we have to know what the difference is between the thoughtless beast and the considerate human.
 It is the intellect; it is the logic as without that, the least of beasts can uproot the human race altogether if not for their reasons."